achyuthrachur/Regression-Testing/README.md

 This repository contains two data-preparation tools:

-- `app.py` – a Streamlit web app that filters a dataset to rows with complete data across user-selected columns, offers CSV/Excel downloads, and can optionally run OLS with HAC (Newey–West) standard errors on the cleaned subset.
+- `app.py` – a Streamlit web app that filters a dataset to rows with complete data across user-selected columns, offers CSV/Excel downloads, and can optionally run OLS with HAC (Newey-West) standard errors on the cleaned subset (with intercept and lag controls).
-- `run_ols_hac.py` – a command-line helper that runs OLS with Newey–West (HAC) standard errors to reproduce the "white" output, complete with clipboard-friendly coefficient tables.
+- `run_ols_hac.py` – a command-line helper that runs OLS with Newey-West (HAC) standard errors to reproduce the "white" output, complete with clipboard-friendly coefficient tables.

 ## Local setup